jeanpierreba/holbertonschool-zero_day/0x03-git/README.md

-This project is about Git, Github and differents branchs
+This project is about Git, Github interface and differents branchs